Best daily deals

 How’s the mic on the Marshall Minor III?

-The Minor III microphones reproduces voices pretty clearly.
-The flipside of this fairly accurate reproduction is nearly zero noise rejection, especially with street and office noises.
-With that said, the Minor III does a decent job of capturing your voice, though, as shown in our street noise sample, it can cut out your voice.
+The Minor III microphones reproduce voices pretty clearly.
+The flip side of this fairly accurate reproduction is nearly zero noise rejection, especially with street and office noises.
+With that said, Minor III does a decent job of capturing your voice, though, as shown in our street noise sample, it can cut out your voice.
 Surprisingly, the wind rejection is good on the Minor III.
 It sounds like there isn’t any wind in the example.

 As of March 10, 2023, the poll results mostly land between “okay” and “average,” which indicates the mic is one of the better features on the Marshall Minor III.